Record of School Achievement curriculum – study with an external provider

 - a government or registered and accredited non-government school;

-- through distance education, for example Open High School (languages only beginning from Year 9), Distance Education Centres and OTEN;
+- through distance education, for example NSW School of Languages (languages only beginning from Year 9), Distance Education Centres and TAFE Digital;

-- the Department of Education's Saturday School of Community Languages; and
+- the Department of Education's Secondary College of Languages; and

 - TAFE NSW or another Registered Training Organisation.